Robert J. Carney

 Robert James Carney (3 November 1933 – 9 December 2009) was a Canadian educator and the father of Mark Carney, the 24th prime minister of Canada.
 He retired from the University of Alberta as professor emeritus.
+Carney was a candidate in the 1980 Canadian federal election, running as a Liberal in the riding of Edmonton South.

 Early life and education

 Robert J. Carney was born on 3 November 1933.
 He worked as a waiter on Canadian Pacific Railway dining cars in the 1950s before beginning university.
 Carney earned a Bachelor of Arts and a Master of Education from the University of British Columbia, followed by a Doctor of Education from the University of Alberta.